Posted by Synopsys Editorial Team on April 8, 2014

 Serious question: is it better to rewrite a library that’s had a lot of implementation problems, or is it better to keep hardening OpenSSL?

-Cross OS compatibility is hard, and we will need people who understand the intricacies of all the major OSes and CPU architectures.
-With the likely implementation language still C this knowledge will be essential.
-With ARM and other alternative architectures becoming more and more popular, proper knowledge will be required.
+Cross OS compatibility is hard, and we will need people who understand the intricacies of all the major OSs and CPU architectures.
+With the likely implementation language still C, this knowledge will be essential.
+And because ARM and other alternative architectures becoming more and more popular, proper knowledge will be required.
 There are also many embedded devices that use OpenSSL.

 A team of people needs to be dedicated to trying to break the library.
-They need to understand how to properly test a library like this and in what ways the library can be used.
+These people need to understand how to properly test a library like this and in what ways the library can be used.

-A team of reviewers needs to ensure that the overall design of the library is free from flaws and that the code being written is free from vulnerabilities.
+A team of reviewers needs to ensure that the overall design of the library is free from flaws and that the code is free from vulnerabilities.
 Like the builders, they need to master the implementation language.
-On top of this they need to develop a good static analysis workflow and help the builders understand when potentially dangerous choices are made.
+On top of this, they need to develop a good static analysis workflow and help the builders understand when potentially dangerous choices are made.

 We need a few folks who actually understand crypto and can review the implementations.
 This is absolutely essential to the success of the project.
-There will be a lot of questions around involvement from private companies and motives for being involved at this level, but at the end of the day it will be the support of the people leading the crypto community that make the biggest impact.
+There will be a lot of questions around involvement from private companies and motives for being involved at this level.
+But at the end of the day, it will be the support of the people leading the crypto community that makes the biggest impact.

 It’s plain and simple.
-Even if we were to gather the required people, find the funding to get things built properly, and start tomorrow, we’re still looking at several years before this becomes a stable, supported, and well adopted library.
+Even if we were to gather the required people, find the funding to build things properly, and start tomorrow, we’re still looking at several years before this becomes a stable, supported, and well-adopted library.
 With that in mind, what do we do until such a situation arises?
-We can and will work to make OpenSSL a better library, but no matter what we do, we’re in for a long and bumpy ride.
-I do think that we would benefit from an OpenSSL replacement, but we first need to come to terms with this information and understand that this won’t simply make all of our problems disappear.
+We can and will work to make OpenSSL a better library.
+But no matter what we do, we’re in for a long and bumpy ride.
+I do think that we would benefit from an OpenSSL replacement.
+But we first need to come to terms with this information and understand that this won’t simply make all of our problems disappear.